Skip to main content

 #

 Another interesting challenge.
-There are two inputs, IN 0 and IN 1.
-The FROM input determines which input to take, and the TO input determines which output to send the input value to.
+There are two inputs, A and B. The Input Select input determines which input to take, and the Output Select input determines which output to send the input value to.
 There is a limit of parts to use, just 4 8-bit switch components and 2 NOT gates.
 The input part is identical to the MUX component just built, and the output part is very similar also.
 Just be sure to connect the outputs of the first two switches to the last two.

 The Bus